-Dr. Sara Hurvitz is a medical oncologist who practices in the Santa Monica Parkside office, which houses UCLA Health’s integrative breast cancer practice and high-risk breast cancer clinic.
+Dr. Sara Hurvitz is a medical oncologist who practices in the Santa Monica Parkside location, which houses UCLA Health’s integrative breast cancer practice and high-risk breast cancer clinic.
 She specializes in the treatment of women with breast cancer, and is involved in designing, implementing and leading national and international clinical trials to test new targeted therapies.
 She is board certified in internal medicine and medical oncology.

 Dr. Hurvitz maintains a robust clinical and translational research portfolio, for which she has won numerous awards over the years, including the Marni Levine Memorial Breast Cancer Research Award in years between 2008 and 2015.
 She currently leads the Translation Oncology Research Laboratory at UCLA in the preclinical evaluation of novel breast cancer targets.